Frequently Asked #SWHackOut Questions

 The purpose of the Friday voting and crowdsourcing isn’t to exclude certain ideas, but simply to highlight the most popular and high-potential pitches and end up with a manageable number of teams - ensuring that each team has a variety of backgrounds and skills.
 If your idea isn’t selected but you’ve formed a team around the idea, you’re welcome to work on it over the weekend.
 If you decide to do so, however, please tell the event Organizer, as this may be an issue regarding your teams’ eligibility for prizes.

-Am I expected to work for 54 hours?
+Am I expected to work all weekend?

 No. At some events, certain teams will decide to work all through Friday and/or Saturday night, but this is by no means obligatory or expected.
 Whether or not you are allowed to work at the venue at night depends on the venue’s opening hours - please ask your local Organizer.